ganeshutah/Jove/README.md

    10. Go to [Make sure the install works](Make sure the install works) section at the end to verify correct installation.

+## Mac Install

+   1. Run the installer installing into your home directory.
+Open a terminal.
+      Install the graphviz command-line tools.

+      - conda install graphviz

+   2. Now install the graphviz python module

+      - pip install graphviz

+   2. Go to [Make sure the install works](Make sure the install works) section at the end to verify correct installation.

+## Make sure the install works

+   1. Now, start the Jupyter notebook

+   2. jupyter notebook

+   3. If this doesn't open a browser to your notebook, it should print instructions on what to do.
+Primarily it should give you something to copy and paste into a browser.

+   4. Try out some graph generation in your Jupyter notebook.
+      Enter the following in the first cell and press Shift-Enter.

+      - import graphviz
+      - g = graphviz.Graph()
+      - g.edges(['AB', 'BC', 'CD', 'DA'])
+      - g

 # END